3dpose/GnTCN/README.md

 #### Testing on wild videos

-Please note that we didn't include 2D pose estimator to keep this repository simple, you can use off-the-shelf 2D pose estimation methods to get 2D joints first, and then you can use the code from this repository to infer 3D human pose on testing videos (the TCN takes multiple frames as input).
+Please note that we didn't include 2D pose estimator code in this repository to keep it simple, please use off-the-shelf 2D pose estimation methods to get 2D joints first, and together with the code from this repository to infer 3D human pose on testing videos (the TCN takes multiple frames as input).
 In particular, as stated in the paper: we use the original implementation of [HRNet](https://github.com/HRNet/HRNet-Human-Pose-Estimation) as the 2D pose estimator and extract PAF from [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).

 ## Citation